aleksandr-slobodian/aleksandr-slobodian/README.md

 Frontend Developer, ReactJs, NextJs
 -----------------------------------

-* 🌍  I'm based in Dnipro, Ukraime
+* 🌍  I'm based in Dnipro, Ukraine
 * 🤝  I'm open to collaborating on new NextJs or ReactJs projects

 ### Skills